-Empire College London is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Empire College London is committed to ensuring that your privacy and data is protected.
+Should we ask you to provide certain information by which you can be identified; you can be assured that it will only be used in accordance with this policy statement.

 Empire College London may change this policy from time to time by updating this document.
-You should check this document from time to time to ensure that you are happy with any changes.
 This policy is effective from September 2011.

 What we collect

 - Demographic information such as postcode, preferences and interests